 Truffles may seem intimidating to make, but trust me once you get going, you’ll be a pro in no time.
-They’re an easy, no-bake dessert that look like they came from a local bakery.
+They’re an easy, no-bake dessert that looks like they came from a local bakery.
 And they taste rich and have the best chocolate flavor.
 YUM!

 If you’re looking for a delicious and easy Valentine’s Day dessert, these chocolate truffles are perfect for you!
-They require only 3 simple ingredients and are smooth, creamy and bursting with chocolate flavor.
+They require only 3 simple ingredients and are smooth, creamy, and bursting with chocolate flavor.
 They basically taste like little balls of chocolate ganache.
 So yummy!

 Plus they are so fun to decorate and look so pretty and festive.
-You can roll them in your favorite toppings like nuts or sprinkles, or dip them in white chocolate for even more rich flavor.
+You can roll them in your favorite toppings like nuts or sprinkles, or dip them in white chocolate for an even more rich flavor.
 They’re easy to whip up and make the perfect treat for special occasions!

 3 Simple Ingredients

-- Chocolate: It’s important to use high quality chocolate (I like to use Ghirardelli).
+- Chocolate: It’s important to use high-quality chocolate (I like to use Ghirardelli).
 It truly makes all the difference when it comes to flavor and texture.
 I like to use half semi-sweet and half bittersweet to give the truffles the perfect balance of flavor.

 - Butter: You don’t need a lot, just enough to add a hint of richness.